hsuonsivu/hsupublic/3d-models/README.md

 There are multiple options in the beginning of the file for debugging.

+Supports older 46mm wide film type, filmtype 35 is normal film, 46 is the older wide film.
 Possible future improvements could be tuning the film hole knobs to more accurately keep the film positioned and straight.
 Older films or negatives are often curved.
 I did try to use frame separators to make